erichkauffman/Book-Inventory-Python/README.md

 ### Building a Docker image

 1. Make sure you have Docker installed on your machine.
-2. Make sure you are in the top level directory and run the command `docker build -t mynamehere .`
+2. Make sure you are in the top level directory and run the command `docker build -t mynamehere .` Be sure that the `APIENV` environment variable has been set.

 ### Running a Docker Container